Acute Injuries

 Surgical Procedure

 When you go home from surgery, you will be placed in post-operative dressings and a short arm thumb spica splint.
 All dressings should be left alone until your first post-op appointment.
-Dressings will be removed at your first post-op appointment and wound will be cleaned.
+Dressings will be removed at your first post-op appointment and the wound will be cleaned.
 Once post-op dressings have been removed, you will either be placed in a short arm thumb spica cast or sent to a therapist to have a custom, removable splint made.

-6-10 Days Post-Op (Initial Visit after Surgery):
+3-7 Days Post-Op (Initial Visit after Surgery):

 • Dressing: